rockroman/CI_PP1_SO/README.md

 - both navigations are  intuitive ,easy to use and responsive for all screen sizes hamburger menu for mobile and screens up to 768px and sticky nav bar for screens 768px and up. including links to a section of a page gives the user a well understood means to easily navigate the website
-- desktop style links are underlined and scaling in size when user hovers over them.
+- desktop style links are underlined and scale in size when user hovers over them.
 - User story covered:0,7,8

 ![navigation](docs/features/navigation.png)